bjconnor60/Bernadette-Connors-PhD/README.md

 **EDUCATIONAL BACKGROUND**

-College of Environmental Science and Forestry, State University of New York Environmental Forest Biology BSc (1990-1992)
+College of Environmental Science and Forestry, State University of New York; Environmental Forest Biology BSc (1990-1992)

-College of Environmental Science and Forestry, State University of New York Environmental Forest Biology Ph.D (1998-2002)
+College of Environmental Science and Forestry, State University of New York; Environmental Forest Biology Ph.D (1998-2002)

-Gettysburg College
-Cell Biology and Genetics Post-doc (2002-2005)
+Gettysburg College Cell Biology and Genetics Teaching/Research post-doc (2002-2005)

 **ACADEMIC WORK EXPERIENCE**